What is the Point of Having a Health Plan if I Can’t Afford to Use it?

 Some defenders of the AHCA (the American Health Care Act) say “what good is health insurance you can’t use due to cost?”
 We address this question.

-That is a great point, so I’ll try to offer a few simple points that help frame the reality of insurance and which otherwise address the question:
+That is a great question, so I’ll try to offer a few simple ideas that help frame the reality of insurance and address the question:

-- Part of what everyone gets with health insurance under the Affordable Care Act is free preventive services, a free wellness visit, and a maximum out-of-pocket limit under the ACA.
-That means premiums aside, there are some services that have no additional out-of-pocket costs (so there is always care everyone with coverage CAN use), and on the rest everyone is limited to spending X per year out-of-pocket.
+- Part of what everyone likes about health insurance under the Affordable Care Act is free preventive services, a free wellness visit, and a maximum out-of-pocket limit under the ACA.
+Premiums aside, there are some services that have no additional out-of-pocket costs (so there is always care everyone with coverage CAN use), and on the rest, everyone is limited to spending X per year out-of-pocket.
 This isn’t much of a perk, unless a worst case scenario happens, in which case it is a lifesaver (or a savings saver at least).
-Under the current system there is no infinitely expensive insurance, and without insurance there is no limit to what one can spend in an emergency (and that can lead to being denied non-emergency care).
+Under the current system there is no infinitely expensive insurance for in-network care, but without insurance, there is no limit to what one can spend in an emergency (and that can lead to being denied non-emergency care).
 So having insurance is, at the most difficult of times, the difference between bankruptcy (or even death) and being able to keep your lifestyle in an emergency (even if you don’t live a very stylish life, it at least avoids crushing debt and bankruptcy).
-This means, even on a high-deductible plan one gets some benefits for the buck (more than can be said about car insurance which does nothing but prevents you from being fined until you use it).
+This means, even on a high-deductible plan, you get some benefits.
+This is more than can be said about car insurance, which does nothing but prevents you from being fined until you use it.

-- Insurance with a high deductible doesn’t do much for a healthy person outside of tax advantages.
+- Insurance with a high deductible doesn’t do much for a healthy person except give tax advantages.
 A smart shopper with some extra bucks will benefit from a high deductible plan, as they get tax breaks from their HSA, catastrophic coverage, and will save some costs when they go to their physical and if they need the doctor.
-It isn’t a great deal, but it is a decent one for the healthy person with a few dollars to put in an HSA.
+It isn’t a great deal, but it is a decent one for the healthy person who has money to put in an HSA.

-- Insurance for those with cost assistance who would other-wise be priced out of coverage (like the sick and poor) is not “too expensive” by most measures, it is far less expensive than it would be without it.
-For those in this group who need coverage are grappling with the same sticking point of cost.
-In other words, for the person who is not healthy or young benefit because any coverage is better than no coverage.
+- Insurance for those with cost assistance who would otherwise be priced out of coverage (like the sick and poor) is not “too expensive” by most measures.
+It is far less expensive to have it than to be without it.
+Those in this group who need coverage are grappling with the same sticking point of cost.
+People who are not healthy or young benefit because any coverage is better than no coverage.
 If you have medical insurance, hospital bills are capped at what insurance companies have agreed to.
 If you have no coverage, there is no cap.
 It’s open season on the sick.

-This is to say, there is a chunk of the population who struggles with costs and doesn’t get assistance, and their care is rationed based on their inability to pay yet they must get coverage or owe the fee.
+There is a section of the population who struggle with costs and don’t get assistance.
+Their care is rationed based on their ability to pay yet they must get coverage or owe the fee.
 Honestly, that group is has been a casualty of the ACA and should get better treatment under the law.
-It’s why we say, “what good is health insurance you can’t use due to cost”, for the rest of America, the quip is almost an aside because the reality is that without the assistance or ACA or their employer or Medicare they would be even worse off.
+It’s why we say, “what good is health insurance you can’t use due to cost.”
+For the rest of America, the quip is almost an aside because the reality is that without the assistance or ACA or their employer or Medicare they would be even worse off.

-Having coverage that you can’t use without really stretching one’s income and savings is hard, being barred from coverage and not getting assistance is 100% way worse.
-We are facing a choice between the two essentially in America, luckily the AHCA is more like an ObamaCare… but it itself has a lot of sticking points that give handouts to the rich and leave the middle class still struggling with costs (all while undoing safety net protections which catch the working poor when they fall).
+Having coverage that you can’t use without really stretching one’s income and savings is hard.
+Being barred from coverage and not getting assistance is 100% worse.
+We are facing a choice between the two in America.
+We need to stop giving handouts to the rich that leave the middle class struggling with costs.

 Health insurance is expensive, and there is a lot to complain about, but it is very hazardous to avoiding getting covered.
-Insurance isn’t something you buy to use because you know you’ll need to use it (and to the extent it is, that is a big part of what jacks up costs), it is something you buy and hope not to have to use.
+Insurance isn’t something you buy to use because you know you’ll need to use it.
+It is something you buy and hope not to have to use.

-We clearly have a healthcare crisis in the US where care is rationed by cost, but the AHCA isn’t fixing it and the ACA didn’t fully fix it either.
-Instead the problem is sort of going to get worse while politicians play politics with tens of millions of lives and pocketbooks.
+We clearly have a healthcare crisis in the US because care is rationed by cost.
+We need to address the problem.
+America’s difficulty in remaining healthy is going to get worse while politicians play politics with tens of millions of lives and pocketbooks.

-High costs under the ACA aren’t acceptable, and care rationed by cost is a real sticking point, but the answer to being frustrated with health insurance isn’t just giving up and walking away.
-The thing about the complex healthcare crisis is: 1. it is complex and 2. it is here to haunt us until we deal with it.
+High costs under the ACA aren’t acceptable, and care rationed by price is a real sticking point, but the answer to being frustrated with health insurance isn’t just giving up and walking away.
+The reality of the healthcare crisis is twofold.
+First, it is complex.
+Second, it is here to haunt us until we deal with it.